 About This Drug

 Palbociclib is used to treat cancer.
-It is given by mouth.
+It is given orally (by mouth).

 - Decreased appetite (decreased hunger)

 - Hair loss.
 Hair loss is often temporary, although with certain medicine, hair loss can sometimes be permanent.
 Hair loss may happen suddenly or gradually.
 If you lose hair, you may lose it from your head, face, armpits, pubic area, chest, and/or legs.
 You may also notice your hair getting thin

 Note: Each of the side effects above was reported in 10% or greater of patients treated with palbociclib.
 Not all possible side effects are included above.

 - Severe decrease in the number of white blood cells.
 This may raise your risk of infection.

 - Fever in the setting of decreased white blood cells, which is a serious condition and can be life-threatening